The Wash: Wash River

-At the end of the latest glaciation, and while the sea level remained lower than it is today, the rivers Witham, Welland, Glen, Nene and Great Ouse joined into a large river.
+At the end of the latest glaciation, and while the sea level remained lower than it is today, the rivers Witham, Welland, Glen, Nene, and Great Ouse joined into a large river.

 The deep valley of the Wash was formed, not by an interglacial river, but by ice of the Wolstonian and Devensian stages flowing southwards up the slope represented by the modern coast and forming tunnel valleys, of which the Silver Pit is one of many.
 This process gave the Silver Pit its depth and narrowness.
 When the tunnel valley was free of ice and seawater, it was occupied by the river.
 This kept it free of sediment, unlike most tunnel valleys.
 Since the sea flooded it, the valley seems to have been kept open by tidal action.
 During the Ipswichian Stage, the Wash River probably flowed by way of the site of the Silver Pit, but the tunnel valley would not have been formed at this stage, as its alignment seems inconsistent.

-In Roman Britain, embankments were built around the Wash's margins to protect agricultural land from flooding.
+In Roman Britain, embankments were built along the margins of the Wash to protect agricultural land from flooding.
 However, they fell into disrepair after the Roman withdrawal in 407 CE.

-From 865 to about 1066, the Wash was used by the Vikings as a major route to invade East Anglia and Middle England.
+From about 865 to about 1066, the Wash was used by the Vikings as a major route for invading East Anglia and the Middle England.
 Danes established themselves in Cambridge in 875.
 Before the 12th century, when drainage and embankment efforts led by monks began to separate the land from the estuarine mudflats, the Wash was a tidal part of the Fens that reached as far as Cambridge and Peterborough.

 Local people put up fierce resistance against the Normans for some time after the 1066 Conquest.